Esquimalt Royal Navy Dockyard: Harbour

-From 3 July 1850 to February 1854 Augustus Leopold Kuper was Captain of HMS Thetis from her commissioning at HMNB Devonport.
+From 3 July 1850 to February 1854 Augustus Kuper was captain of HMS Thetis from her commissioning at HMNB Devonport.
 He sailed her to the southeast coast of America and then to Esquimalt.
-Kuper Island in the Strait of Georgia, off the east coast of Vancouver Island, was named for Captain Kuper after he surveyed the area from 1851–1853.
+Kuper Island in the Strait of Georgia, off the east coast of Vancouver Island, was named for Captain Kuper after he surveyed the area from 1851 to 1853.
 Thetis Island and Thetis Lake are named for the survey ship.
-In 1852 sailors from the Thetis built a trail through the forest linking the Esquimalt Harbour with the Victoria Harbour and Fort Victoria.
+In 1852, sailors from the Thetis built a trail through the forest linking the Esquimalt Harbour with the Victoria Harbour and Fort Victoria.
 The trail would eventually be paved and is now known as Old Esquimalt Road (it runs parallel to and just north of Esquimalt Road).